bhavyar16/DMA_triangles/README.md

 Enabled drawing of large numbers of triangles indirectly, through the DMA facility, using driver-allocated DMA buffers that have been memory-mapped to user space

 ![Image1](DMA_triangles/Image1.png)

+## Build
+Make, insert module and compile the user program ./reinstall.sh

+## Run the user code
+./a.out